vincejstraub/article-ai-gov-framework/index.md

 {:toc}
 </nav>

-This is a companion page for the article _**Adopting artificial intelligence in government: a unified framework and review**_, written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
+This is a companion page for the article _**Understanding artificial intelligence in government: mapping over 100 concepts into a unified framework**_, written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
 It hosts tables and visualizations presented in the article which may be reused under a Creative Commons Attribution 4.0 International license.

 ## Summary